 I’m thinking this is a good time to insert a disclaimer or two.

 First, I suffer from depression.
 Sadness is not depression.
 While you can be sad when you’re depressed, being sad does not necessarily mean you’re depressed.
 If you think you might be biologically depressed, you should think about finding a professional to help you.
-I take medication for my depression and in combination with my happiness strategies, it works so well that I almost never feel depressed.
-And when I am depressed it’s for very short periods, perhaps a few hours.
+I take medication for my depression and in combination with my happiness strategies, it works so well that I don't often feel depressed.
+And when I am depressed it’s for short periods, perhaps a few hours.
 It's only now and then that it lasts beyond a day.
 It no longer affects my life and hasn’t in many years.
 Again, at times I’m sad, however, it’s not depression.

 Second, I’m not trying to solve anyone’s problems.
 I surely wish I could, but I can’t.
 My ideas have helped me get through tough times and they might just work for you.
 Being happy, through my strategies, has also freed my mind from the sadness that slowed me down.
 Being happy for part of the day, even during the worst times, helped me to move forward.